-Very much like the last Halloween literacy activity, this version is simpler.
+Very much like the last Halloween reading activity but simpler.
 Children learning letters and sounds can say the names of the letters and their sounds while hammering each one.

 For my two year old just beginning to understand letters, I narrated her actions, "You are hammering the letter D," to help give names to letters she didn't know.

 We had so much fun with this activity building up fine motor skills while practicing literacy skills.
 Make sure you always use tools under adult supervision (like all our activities).

 If your little one is struggling with hammering the tees into the pumpkin, we uncovered a new way to play.
 You can hammer them in for them, and they pretend to hammer in the rest or, if you have any pouch caps lying around, you can try this!